 Three years later, I still love it.
-In fact, I just used it three week ago when I went down to Atlanta for the Brand Market Workshop.
+In fact, I just used it three week ago when I went down to Atlanta for a blog conference.
 Priceline speaks my love language.

 Anyway, if you’re preparing for holiday travel (or non-holiday travel), you might be interested in snagging a good deal on a hotel with Priceline.

-If you’re unfamiliar with the concept, basically you just tell Priceline what area of a certain city you want to stay in, what star-level hotel you want, and how much you’re willing to pay.
+If you’re unfamiliar with the Priceline Name Your Own Price concept, basically you just tell Priceline what area of a certain city you want to stay in, what star-level hotel you want, and how much you’re willing to pay.
 And then it matches you with a hotel, making you a non-refundable reservation, and then showing you what hotel you get after you’ve paid.

 So here’s my technique (I’m sure there are other ways too, but this. . .the way I do it and the only way I can vouch for because I’ve never done it another way).